-- Suite Enterprise includes one partial premium sandbox instance.
+- Suite Enterprise includes one standard sandbox and one partial premium sandbox instance.

-- Suite Enterprise Plus includes one full production premium sandbox instance.
+- Suite Enterprise Plus includes one standard sandbox and one full production premium sandbox instance.

-With any of these plans, you can also contact your sales representative or Zendesk Customer Support to purchase additional premium sandbox instances.
+With these plans, you can also contact your sales representative or Zendesk Customer Support to purchase additional premium sandbox instances as an add-on.

 Premium Sandbox provides a test environment that mirrors your production instance of Zendesk Support or the help desk functionality in Zendesk Suite in configuration and, potentially, data.
 This allows you to accurately test updates to workflows, experiment with integrations, and provide training for new agents in an environment that closely mirrors the production environment.